paralax/ColossalOpera/intermediate/longest_increasing_subsequence.md

 # Output Description

-Your program should emit the peak height you should summit in order that are always higher than the previous peak.
+Your program should emit the peak heights you should summit in order that are always higher than the previous peak.
+In some cases multiple solutions of the same length may be possible.
 Example:

 	0 2 6 9 11 15